Why Welcome Emails Are The Most Important Email You Will Send

 We can assume that once someone is signed up to our email that they will automatically go to all our social media accounts and follow up across the board.
 This isn’t necessarily the case, so it’s worth reminding your new email friend that you have other homes across the internet that they might want to come and visit you in.

-When and what they can expect from your next emails, so they know to keep an eye out for your next email.
+Tell them when and what they can expect from your next emails, so they know to keep an eye out for your next email.

 Better As a Series?